daemongaming/learn_Python/quizzes/quiz_2.md

 2.)
 How does one get the second-to-last value in a list named `drinks`?

 3.)
+[TRICKY Q!]
 What is printed when the following code block is run?

 ```
 words = ["banana", "fruit", "fly", "flies", "time", "arrow", "clock", "house"]